01 of 04

 How to Cover Attic Ventilation Holes: Step 2

-Cut the hardware cloth to size, using aviation snips or standard tin snips.
+Cut the hardware cloth to size, using aviation scissors or standard tin scissors.
 Whenever possible, cut closely along the side of a wire to prevent having edges with sharp protruding ends.
 Wear gloves to protect your hands from the sharp metal.Continue to 4 of 4 below.

 04 of 04